The Brando, Tetiaroa private Island

 Fun Facts

-Being a Robinson Crusoe on your own private island but in the modern comfort of an uber luxury all inclusive resort
+Being a Robinson Crusoe on your own private island but in the modern comfort of a luxury all-inclusive resort

 Children’s Corner

-Youth club dedicated to the education of conservation
+Youth club “The Lagoon School” is dedicated to the education of conservation.

 HOTEL FEATURES